Sol logoSol Helps

 What teams tend to examine next

-• Which questions repeat across channels (support, docs, onboarding, sales calls).
+• Which recurring user questions repeat across channels (support, docs, onboarding, calls).

-• Where answers conflict across docs, UI copy, and internal guidance.
+• Where answers conflict across product docs, UI copy, and internal guidance.

-• Which concepts lack a canonical explanation that stays aligned to behavior.
+• Which concepts lack a canonical explanation that stays aligned to behaviour.